-Inflammatory Remarks About Arachidonic Acid,
+Transcript: Inflammatory Remarks About Arachidonic Acid

-It’s funny there was an arthritis study done where they put half the people on a vegetarian diet for a year, and they were saying how “for some patients it may be difficult to change from an omnivorous diet to a strict vegetarian diet.
-They expected some people may have felt a decreased quality of life when they had to renounce ordinary food.
+It’s funny; there was an arthritis study done where they put half the people on a vegetarian diet for a year, and they were saying how they were worried that “For some patients it may [be] difficult to change from an omnivorous diet to a strict vegetarian diet.”
+They expected some people may have felt “a decreased ‘quality of life’ when they had to renounce ordinary food.
 Furthermore, a strict vegetarian diet can put a strain on a patient’s social life.
-Therefore one could envisage that the psychological distress experienced by the newly vegetarian would increase during the study.
-On the contrary, though, they found that the patients put on the vegetarian diet had a significantly better improvement in their GHQ-20 scores compared to the omnivorous patients,” which is a measure of psychological health.
+Therefore, one could envisage that the psychological distress experienced by the newly vegetarian would increase during the study.
+On the contrary, [though, they] found that the patients put on the vegetarian diet had a significantly better improvement in [their] GHQ-20 scores compared to the omnivorous patients,” which is a measure of psychological health.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.